 CJ-3A Universal Jeeps were turned into "factory" Jeep Fire Engines by both Boyer Fire Apparatus and a Howe Fire Apparatus, although they are harder to find than CJ-2As or even CJ-3Bs.
-There have also been some interesting examples of non-standard CJ-3A fire truck conversions, particularly by Kronenburg in the Netherlands (see below).
+There were also some interesting CJ-3A fire truck conversions by Kronenburg in the Netherlands.

 Here is a unique Jeep pumper which has been seen at various fire apparatus musters since it was donated in 2002 to the Old Dominion Historical Fire Society (ODHFS) in Virginia.
 It's a 1951 CJ-3A which was bought as a stock vehicle by General Electric in 1953, for its new Specialty Control plant in Waynesboro VA.

 It's seen here in April 2016 in Winchester VA, prior to the annual Apple Blossom Firefighters' Parade.
 Photo by Jack Sullivan for ODHFS.

 The General Electric shops converted the stock 3A into a mini-pumper, which went into service in February 1955.
 The 250 GPM pump was rear mounted, and in addition to a 50-gallon water tank there was lots of room for equipment storage.
 The Jeep was not required to carry ladders or suction hose, and apparently was not expected to do much off-pavement driving, allowing some low-slung storage lockers.
 This 2010 photo is by Mike Sanders.

 The ODHFS is the Virginia Chapter of the Society for the Preservation & Appreciation of Antique Motor Fire Apparatus in America (SPAAMFAA).
 Their 2010 Statewide Muster was held at Ridgeview Park in Waynesboro, where Jack Sullivan took this great photo of the Jeep drafting from the South River.